jamiemetcalfe18/AHK-Dual-Monitor-Toggle-Script/README.md

 Now, I'm aware there's hardware that can do this, however it is a bit expensive and this is a easy solution until I can afford that hardware.

 I also wanted to toy around with AHK and get to know it better.

+In the future, I will try to improve on this.
+If you would like to contribue, improve, or add anything, feel free!